 It is also important to have strong knowledge and understanding of the below components since they are also a common cause of problems.

 Knowing all of the above helps you with diagnosing and repairing computer problems that you are going to encounter as a computer technician.

 Understanding of operating systems, software, and drivers

 Of course, all that hardware by itself does nothing, which is why you must also have a strong understanding of computer operating systems.
 Today, most users are using some form of Microsoft Windows, which is why you should know all of the most recent versions of Windows.
 If you plan on supporting other computers, such as Apple computers, you also need to know the macOS operating system.
 Also, keep in mind that some business and companies who run websites that require support may also have a distribution of Linux or other operating systems.

 Beyond understanding operating systems, knowing about popular software is good, since most users have questions about these everyday programs.

 Finally, computer drivers are yet another common source of problems so understanding drivers and knowing how to install and uninstall drivers is essential.

 Understanding of building, repairing, and upgrading computers

-Having experience with building, repairing, and upgrading computers is highly recommended, even if the experience is gained by working your own computer, or those of friends and family.
+Having experience with building, repairing, and upgrading computers is highly recommended, even if the experience is gained by working on your computer, or those of friends and family.
 Computer repair shops often prefer to hire a technician with some experience.

 While not a requirement, it can help to have an A+ Certification.
 This certification is more proof that you have an understanding of computer systems.
 It shows that you know their components and how to troubleshoot common problems that come up.
 The certification test is not overly expensive, and the investment made by taking the test and getting the certification can help you land that job as a computer technician.